RafalKucharskiPK/rafalkucharskipk.github.io/_research/hanna_vasiutina.md

 description:
 img: assets/img/person/HV-renew.jpeg
 importance: 2
-category: PostDocs
+category: former
 bio: I completed my PhD in transportation at Cracow University of Technology.
 During my studies, I participated in the EU project CityChangerCargoBike and conducted a research internship at TU Delft in the Netherlands.
+From April 2024 to February 2026, I worked as a postdoctoral researcher in the SUM project.
 author: Vasiutina
 arXiv:
 github: ['https://github.com/anniutina', 'GH_Hanna Vasiutina']